DomJWise/ooRexxDebugger/README.md

 Multi-word aruments need to be surrounded by double quotes and (at present) double quotes cannot be included within an argument

 For both of the above, all trace output is configured to be captured to the debugger then discarded to improve performance and reduce "noise" unless the /showtrace option is specifed, in which case it will be left to run to the console.
 The ability to discard trace output while leaving standard output with the target application is also available in other debug session types by running the DISCARDTRACE command.
 Note that as with CAPTURE[X] some embedded environments will not allow redirection of trace output in which case ths option will have no effect.

+NB: On Mac OS it may be that the rexxdebugger script cannot be used and so to run either of the above you will need to use the Rexx+Java launcher script and the full name of the debugger rexx file

+e.g. rexxjh.sh RexxDebugger.rex [/showtrace] myprogram.rex [{argstring}]

 If more fine-grained control over debugging is needed or when your Rexx code is embedded and run from within another application, source code modification is required and there are various options depending on your requirements.